A Guide to Regression Discontinuity Designs in Medical Applications: Setup and Treatment Effects

-The RD plot in Figure \ref{fig: ART - RD plot Y-X} gives a first glance at the RD design for the ART application.
-It shows that patients assigned to treatment (CD4 count strictly below 350) had an average retention higher than those assigned to control.
-In RD designs, however, identification of treatment effect occurs at or near the cutoff, where treatment assignment changes discontinuously but all other confounders are assumed to change smoothly or not at all.
+The RD plot in Figure \ref{fig: ART - RD plot Y-X} gives a first glance at the RD design in the ART application.
+It shows that patients assigned to treatment (CD4 count strictly below 350) had an average retention in care higher than those assigned to control.
+The question is whether this difference can be interpreted as the causal effect of assignment to ART.
+Because the RD design focuses on a treatment effect that occurs at or near the cutoff, this interpretation requires assuming that, at the cutoff, the treatment assignment changes discontinuously but all other confounders change smoothly or not at all.
 To formalize this intuition, we need to introduce key assumptions underlying RD designs and also define treatment effects (or parameters) of interest by ``localizing'' near the cutoff.
-Following the taxonomy introduced by \citet{Cattaneo-Titiunik-VazquezBare_2017_JPAM}, we consider the continuity framework and the local randomization framework for the analysis and interpretation of RD designs in both sharp and fuzzy RD designs.
+Following the taxonomy introduced by \citet{Cattaneo-Titiunik-VazquezBare_2017_JPAM}, we consider the continuity-based and the local randomization frameworks for the analysis and interpretation of both sharp and fuzzy RD designs.